programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j.md

 between them.
 Organizations can also have ties to one another.
 Often these ties are innocent, but in some cases they can be indications of morally or legally questionable activities.
-Recently, the release of the
+The recent release of the
 [Paradise Papers](https://neo4j.com/blog/icij-releases-neo4j-desktop-download-paradise-papers/) by
 the
-[International Consortium of Investigative Journalists](https://icij.org) showed how important understanding relationships between people and organizations could be.
+[International Consortium of Investigative Journalists](https://icij.org) shows how important understanding relationships between people and organizations is.

 By the end of this lesson you will be able to construct, analyze and visualize networks based on big --- or just inconveniently large --- data.